jinghuazhao/GDCT/README.md

 Zhao JH, Tan Q (2006).
 Genetic dissection of complex traits in Silico: approaches, problems and solution.
 Current Bioinformatics 1 (2), 359-369.

-Further updates are available from the following three papers,
+Further information and updates are available from the following three papers,

 Zhao JH, Tan Q (2006).
 Integrated analysis of genetic data with R. Human Genomics 2(4), 258-265